 I’ve been there...

 My son was nearly 5 when he was diagnosed with Autism.
-I had everyone, I mean everyone, kinder teachers, grandma, psyc, friends with kids, friends without kids telling not to worry about it.
-“He’ll grow out of it”, they said.
+Everyone was telling me not to worry, “he’ll grow out of it”.

-You see the thing they didn't understand is that these kids are very clever.
-They are masters at masking their symptoms.
-At kinder or school, they go under the radar because their anxiety is so high.
-They are usually trying very hard to do the right thing and blend in.
+But these are masters at masking their symptoms.
+At kinder or school, they go under the radar because they are usually trying very hard to do the right thing and blend in.
 However, as soon as they are in a safe place (the car, home) they let it all out, and you cop the brunt of their stressful day.
-All it takes is their sister to look at them the wrong way in the car and they lose it!

-Whether it's stress, anxiety, depression, hyperactivity, digestive complaints, sleep issues or frequent viral infections and cols and flu's.
-I work closely with a team of professionals to ensure the best therapeutic outcomes, so that your child is happy, healthy, focused.
+Whether it's stress, anxiety, depression, hyperactivity, digestive complaints, sleep issues or frequent viral infections and colds and flu's.
+I work closely with a team of professionals to ensure the best therapeutic outcomes.

-Book your FREE discovery session to find out how I can help you and your child.
+Book your FREE discovery session to find out how I can help your child.